-Those who take part in the Dominican Experience are significantly immersed in the island's culture and live with local families.
+Those who take part in the Dominican, Columbian or Peruvian Experiences are significantly immersed in the country's culture and live with local families.
 Students experience first-hand the challenges faced by the communities they visit.
 They learn through immersion, as well as through group activities designed to foster the bridging of two worlds.
 Click here to read Mr. Traynor's take on the 2016 Experience as well as the feedback sent to him from a Loyola family.

-In the sharing of themselves during this brief, meaningful encounter, students are given the opportunity to truly be men for and with others, so that our awareness and solidarity can grow.
+In the sharing of themselves during this brief, meaningful encounter, students are given the opportunity to truly be men for and with others, so that their awareness and solidarity can grow.